We'll bring Menucha to you using Zoom video meetings as a way to gather around art or faith or music.

 Menucha is a place where people gather for learning, reflection and renewal.
 Come experience the joy of learning with outstanding teachers.
-Zoom makes it possible for us to keep everyone well during this pandemic - you can't catch the virus through the computer, but you can catch the feeling of community that surrounds learning with other people.
-Give yourself (or someone you know) the gift of an hour a week devoted to connecting to something live-giving like making music or art, or examining matters of faith.
+Zoom makes it possible for us to gather in between times we would gather at Menucha!
+Give yourself (or someone you know) the gift of an hour a week devoted to connecting to something as life-giving as making music.

 What is a Lunch & Learn?